AU to OGG

 4. Choose AU Files

-Click "Add Files" button to choose AU files and add them to conversion list.
+Click "Add Files" to choose AU files and add to conversion list.

-Choose one or more files you want to convert
+Choose one or more AU files you want to convert

 Choose one or more AU files you want to convert and then click "Open".

-Click "Convert to OGG" button to convert all files into OGG format.
+Click "Convert" to convert all AU files into OGG format.

-The software is converting AU to OGG format.
+The software is converting AU files to OGG format.

 9. Play & Browse